microsoft/code-with-engineering-playbook/docs/agile-development/delivery-plan/README.md

 - Ask for more resources.
 Caution: onboarding new resources takes time.

-- Reduce the scope to the most MVP.
+- Reduce the scope to an MVP.
 Caution: as you trim more of the scope, you risk negatively impacting the project's value propositions.
 Consider a cupcake which is everything you need.
-You don't want to skim on the frosting.
+You don't want to skimp on the frosting.

 - Ask for more time.
 Usually, this is the most flexible, but if there is a marketing date that you need to hit, this might be a flexiblity point.